APPLICATION PROCESS

 • Information about the program and application process.

-• The application, where you’ll outline your information, willingness to partner, current housing need employment information, financial situation, and authorization to perform a credit check.
+• The application form, where you’ll outline your information, willingness to partner, current housing need, employment information, financial situation, and authorization to perform a credit check.

 Once you have the application in hand, read through it carefully and note the due date.